ibm-cloud-architecture/terraform-openshift3-infra-vmware/README.md

 |storage_private_ip|Provate IPv4 addresses of Storage Node vms|list|
 |storage_hostname|hostnames of Master Storage vms|list|

-The infrastructure is provisioned using the terraform modules with the following configuration:

 ## Nodes

 Nodes are VM_instances that serve a specific purpose for OpenShift Container Platform